LGfL's Response to Coronavirus

 Code week EU have created a range of resources to help you organise and run coding events easier, they have prepared different toolkits and selected some of the best lesson plans, guides and other resources which you can find here.

-You could also use the many free resources found within Barefoot Computing Project These resources will help you improve subject knowledge and understanding within computing.
-Giving clear definitions, examples and progression across all primary school age and ability ranges.
+You could also use the many free resources found within Barefoot Computing Project As Barefoot Ambassador I am proud to help showcase the amazing work the Barfoot team have done creating free resources that will help you improve your subject knowledge and understanding within computing.
+Barefoot resources give clear definitions, examples and progression across all primary school age and ability ranges.